i2bc/dense/README.md

 In order to detect taxonomically restricted genes (TRG), DENSE uses [GenEra](https://github.com/josuebarrera/GenEra) to search the Refseq Non-redundant protein database (NR).

 To download and properly install the NR along with taxonomic data, you can follow [these instructions](https://github.com/josuebarrera/GenEra/wiki/Setting-up-the-database(s)).
+> [!WARNING]
+> Do not install the nr database in the root directory of your device (i.e. "/nr.dmnd").

 >The downloading step can take a couple of hours, but is necessary to assess the absence of homology of your genes candidate to any other known protein coding gene.
 >You can ignore this step if you want to use you own user-defined TRG list instead (see Usage).